Abercelyn Country House & Cottages, Bala, Gwynedd, North Wales, UK

 Lindsay and Ray have lived in Germany, Belgium and The Netherlands before moving to Wales.

-Lindsay is a caterer by profession and owning Abercelyn has enabled her to enjoy her main interests of cooking and gardening, it also provides an opportunity to display her patchwork quilts - but she now finds little time to make quilts, although she does fit in some porcelain painting.
+Lindsay is a caterer by profession and owning Abercelyn has enabled her to enjoy her main interests of cooking and gardening.
 The kitchen garden supplies fresh vegetables and fruit for home-made preserves.
-She also keeps hens and free range eggs are available for breakfast.
 Lindsay is also a keen mountain walker, when she finds time.

 We follow good environmental practise and have achieved Level 2 of the Green Dragon scheme.
 We also use Fair Trade products - whose aim is to achieve a better deal for Third World producers.
 We were pleased to be awarded the Environment, Community & Fine Food Stamps by Alastair Sawday.